Leukemia SPORE Grant

 The Leukemia Specialized Program of Research Excellence (SPORE) grant (CA140158) was awarded to The Ohio State University by the National Cancer Institute (NCI).

-Titled “Experimental Therapeutics of Leukemia,” the funding supports five highly translational research projects that are designed to improve understanding of how adult-leukemia develops; improve risk stratification; and develop novel, individualized therapies for acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL) and chronic lymphocytic leukemia (CLL).
+Titled “Experimental Therapeutics of Leukemia,” the funding supported five highly translational research projects that were designed to improve understanding of how adult leukemia develops, improve risk stratification and develop novel, individualized therapies for acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL) and chronic lymphocytic leukemia (CLL).

-The grant also supports five core services, one of which includes a Career Development Program geared toward young women and minority researchers, and a Developmental Research Program to recruit innovative pilot projects.
+The grant also supported five core services, including a Career Development Program geared toward young women and minority researchers, and a Developmental Research Program to recruit innovative pilot projects.

-A major thrust of the Ohio State Leukemia SPORE is translating basic-science findings into potential therapeutic targets for anti-leukemic drug discovery, and each project involves clinical and basic-science studies.
+A major thrust of the Ohio State Leukemia SPORE was translating basic-science findings into potential therapeutic targets for anti-leukemic drug discovery, and each project involved clinical and basic-science studies.

 The Leukemia SPORE is in the process of submitting a competitive renewal for the next five years of funding.
 This will present the opportunity for new investigators, projects, pilot projects and scholars to continue the excellent growth set forth by the SPORE grant.

 Leukemia SPORE Projects

-The Leukemia SPORE grant supports five highly translational research projects that are designed to improve understanding of how adult-leukemia develops; improve risk stratification; and develop novel, individualized therapies for acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL) and chronic lymphocytic leukemia (CLL).
+The Leukemia SPORE grant supported five highly translational research projects that were designed to improve understanding of how adult leukemia develops, improve risk stratification and develop novel, individualized therapies for acute myeloid leukemia (AML), acute lymphoblastic leukemia (ALL) and chronic lymphocytic leukemia (CLL).

 Project 1: Early Predisposing Genes and Risk Stratification for CLL

 Project Leaders: Albert de la Chapelle, MD, PhD; John Byrd, MD

 Project 1 Aims: